-In 2021, we continued to purchase physical RSPO-certified palm oil where feasible.
+In 2021/22, we continued to purchase physical RSPO-certified palm oil where feasible.
 One of the ways in which we aim to increase the sourcing of RSPO-certified palm oil is by engaging our suppliers and customers to drive the uptake of RSPO in our supply chains and increase our certified sourcing efforts.
 In addition, we have actively engaged in the RSPO revision of its Principles & Criteria (P&C) to improve the requirements and credibility of the standard.
 Finally, we are also part of working groups that promote sustainable palm oil.
 For example, we joined The Singapore Alliance for Sustainable Palm Oil program by WWF, a multi-stakeholder business platform with the aim of increasing both supply and demand for sustainable palm oil.

-Third-party certification scheme RSPO Credits/Book & Claim
+RSPO Credits/Book & Claim

-Form of commodity Refined palm oil Palm oil derivatives Palm kernel oil derivatives
+Refined palm oil

+Palm oil derivatives

+Palm kernel oil derivatives

-59.5% of our procured palm oil products is RSPO certified.
-Of this, 11% is purchased through Book & Claim (credits).
+66.3% of our procured palm oil products is RSPO certified.
+Of this, 19.2% is purchased through Book & Claim (credits).

-Actions taken in the last year to improve and/or maintain the third-party certification system in place: We have committed to sourcing 100% sustainable palm oil by 2025 and track this target regularly (quarterly board updates).
-Certification through the RSPO is one of the ways in which we aim to achieve this target.
-In 2021, we continued to purchase RSPO credits through the Book & Claim supply chain model for Palm Oil in order to bridge the gap between the RSPO-certified and conventional palm oil volumes.
+Actions taken in the last year to improve and/or maintain the third-party certification system in place: In 2016, we committed to sourcing 100% sustainable palm oil by 2025 and track this target regularly (quarterly board updates).
+We recognize that certification is only a starting point for building a sustainable cocoa and chocolate supply chain.
+This is why, this target has been revised for all our ingredients to be certified or verified by 2030, in order for them to also be traceable to farm level, Certification through the RSPO is one of the ways in which we aim to achieve this target.
+In 2021/22, we continued to purchase RSPO credits through the Book & Claim supply chain model for Palm Oil (PO) in order to bridge the gap between the RSPO-certified and conventional palm oil volumes.
 We continue our efforts to increase the sourcing of RSPO-certified palm oil by engaging our suppliers and customers to drive the uptake of RSPO in our supply chains and increase our certified sourcing efforts.